Documents to download

 Military assistance is being provided to Ukraine by the UK and international partners in support of Ukraine’s right to self-defence under the UN Charter.

-To date, the UK has pledged £12.8 billion in support to Ukraine since February 2022, of which £7.8 billion is for military assistance.
-This includes £3 billion for military assistance in 2024/25.
-Funding is met from the Treasury Reserve and will not come from the Ministry of Defence’s (MOD) main departmental budget.
+The UK has been one of the leading donors to Ukraine, alongside the US and Germany.
+To date, the UK has pledged £18 billion in support to Ukraine since February 2022.
+Of that funding, £10.8 billion is for military assistance (including £3 billion in 2025/26), which is met from the Treasury Reserve and will not come from the Ministry of Defence’s (MOD) main departmental budget.
 Spending on Ukraine does, however, appear in MOD spending figures towards the end of the financial year as part of the MOD Supplementary Estimates.

-What equipment has the UK provided?
+What equipment and training has been provided?

 The UK has provided both lethal and non-lethal weaponry and equipment, including tanks, air defence systems, artillery, and long-range precision strike missiles.
 While the UK has committed to training Ukrainian fast jet pilots, combat fighter aircraft will not be provided.
-In April 2024, Lord Cameron, then Foreign Secretary, ruled out the deployment of British, or NATO, troops on the ground in Ukraine.

 The UK is also hosting a training programme (Operation Interflex), which is supported by several allies.
 Training was expanded in early 2023 to include Ukrainian fast jet pilots and marines.
-Discussions over expansion of the programme, including the possibility of UK military personnel conducting training on the ground in Ukraine, are ongoing.
+Discussions over expansion of the programme, including the possibility of UK military personnel conducting training on the ground in Ukraine, have been ongoing.

 Long term security guarantees